FET-IVF: Frozen Embryo Transfer Tips, Timelines and Beyond

 • Coffee and tea

-During the FET process, it’s important to avoid items made with endocrine-disrupting chemicals (EDCs).
+During the Frozen Embryo Transfer process, it’s important to avoid items made with endocrine-disrupting chemicals (EDCs).
 EDCs interfere with your hormones, reproductive health and prenatal development, and are also generally harmful to your overall wellness.

 Some chemicals classified as EDCs found in everyday household products include Formaldehyde, Parabens, Benzophenone, Triclosan, BPAs, Phthalates, and Dioxins.
+The median serum conjugated BPA concentrations measured during the missed menstrual cycle were significantly higher in women who had miscarriages than in those who had live births.
 To limit disruptions with the embryo transfer and IVF process, try to remove all strong chemicals and scented products.

 Products to remove include: